zoanana990/qboot/doc/cortex_m7/scheduler.md

 ## Introduction

-- In context switch target, i wil implement a scheduler which schedule multiple user tasks in a round-robin fashion by carrying out the context switch operation
+- In context switch target, i will implement a scheduler which schedule multiple user tasks in a round-robin fashion by carrying out the context switch operation
 - Round-robin scheduling method is, time slices are assigned to each task equal portions and in circular order
 - First will use systick handler to carry out the context switch operation between multiple tasks